mattrosati/thesis/README.md

 # Cell Type Modularity in Cell Autonomous Immunity

-This is a progress report on my Biology thesis as of September 2019.
+This is a code repostiory for my Biology thesis as of September 2019.

 ### Background